OffChainData/chainlink-date-oracle/README.md

 ## Use Case
 A monthly rental amount of **0.01 ether** will be payable on the 1st working day of every month (1WDOM).
 The 1WDOM is something a smart contract cannot  determine itself, so it needs to communitate with an oracle (via a Chainlink node) to get this information.
-The node uses the [Off Chain Data API](https://www.offchaindata.com) for date information.
+The node uses the [Off Chain Data API](https://www.offchaindata.com) for working day information.

 **Note**
-* The contract must be funded with ether to make rental payments.
+* By default, the contract wont burn ETH to simulate rental payments.
+If you want to change this behavior, then you must set the performBurn property to true.
 * Rental payments are sent to a burner address.
 * The contract must also be funded with LINK tokens to make payments to the oracle.
 Use this [faucet](https://ropsten.chain.link/) to obtain Ropsten test LINK tokens.
 * You can change the monthly rental amount by calling setRentalAmount()